Vindair/CP317-W2018-G3/documents/Subby-Design.md

 * [Analysis Documentation for Subby](https://rawgit.com/Kuresov/CP317-W2018-G3/master/documents/Subby-Analysis.md.html)

 # 2. Major Features
 ## 2.1.
+Browse/Search Sublet Listings
+* Users can browse listings created by users.
+  * Browsing is not limited to registered users and listings are accessible to public users.
+  * Users can browse listings using a list, or by manipulating an interactive map.
+* Search functions enable public and registered users to specify postings by location or address.
+  * Filters can be applied by users to refine searches using criteria such as, price range, size, number of rooms available, and duration of stay.
+  * Users can sort search results using price, date, and ratings.

+## 2.2.
 Create Sublet Listings
-* Registered users can create sublet listings
+* Registered users can create sublet listings.
-  * Users can add details, such as the location and a description, of the listing and choose to upload photos as well
+  * Users can add details, such as the location and a description, of the listing and choose to upload photos as well.
   * Users can also add filters to their listing, enabling their listing to be included in more refined searches.

-## 2.2.
-Browse/Search Sublet Listings
-* Users can browse listings created by users
-  * Browsing is not limited to registered users and listings are accessible to public users
-  * Users can browse listings using a list, or by manipulating an interactive map
-* Search functions enable public and registered users to specify postings by location or address
-  * Filters can be applied by users to refine searches using criteria such as, price range, size, number of rooms available, and duration of stay
-  * Users can sort search results using price, date, and ratings

 ## 2.3.
 Contact Sublet Owners
-* Users can contact sublet owners through the subby platform
+* Users can contact sublet owners through the subby platform.
+  * An e-mail will be sent to the sublet owner's registered e-mail address and will include the attached message and the e-mail address with which the user registered.
+  * The sublet owner will then be able to contact the user directly.

+## 2.4.
+Create/Edit User Profile
+* FILLER

+## 2.5.
+Add/Remove Favourite Sublet Listings
+* FILLER

+## 2.6.
+Edit/Delete Posted Sublet Listings
+* FILLER

+## 2.7.
+Submit Reports
+* FILLER

 # 3. Design Considerations
 ## 3.1.
 Assumptions and Dependencies